Solar Companies in Sri Lanka – Can We Take on the Global Solar PV Challenges?

-As a Solar Company in Sri Lanka this becomes even more important due to local weather conditions.
+As a Solar Company in Sri Lanka, this becomes even more important due to local weather conditions.
 With the impacts of climate change on weather patterns, it is going to be vital to manufacture products that are resilient and reliable.

 3. Environmental Impacts

 Solar PV energy is known to be a low impact energy solution.
 While solar generation is emission-free, the manufacturing of solar panels and technologies can involve environmentally unfriendly substances.
-For a Solar Company in Sri Lanka this becomes extremely critical due to the fast paced environmental degradation the country is experiencing at present.
+For a Solar Company in Sri Lanka, this becomes extremely critical due to the fast-paced environmental degradation the country is experiencing at present.
 Therefore, it’s important to encourage R&D in order to make the industry safe and sustainable.

 Sri Lankan Status

-While the above challenges are been addressed in a global scale, local efforts are also been taken towards the progress of the industry.
+While the above challenges are been addressed on a global scale, local efforts are also been taken towards the progress of the industry.
 For Solar Companies in Sri Lanka, these changes will mark important milestones.

 - For instance, plans have been implemented to set up a Solar Park in Hambantota.
 This project is expected to receive aid from Japan and Korea and take place under the Ministry of Power and Energy.